saiprasadnayak6858/factorial_recursion/README.md

 # factorial_recursion
-it finds the factorial using a recursive function.
+it finds the factorial using a recursive function.Using recursion

 #seudocode